nishithpandey/NanoRaft/site-src/src/docs/configuration.md

 * __Transfer snapshots from followers:__

-MicroRaft's Raft log design ensures that every Raft node takes a snapshot at exactly the same log index.
+NanoRaft's Raft log design ensures that every Raft node takes a snapshot at exactly the same log index.
 This behaviour enables an optimization.
 When a follower falls far behind the Raft leader and needs to install a snapshot, it transfers the snapshot chunks from both the Raft leader and other followers in